-Gaining in popularity, but there are negatives
+CVTs gaining in popularity – but there are negatives

 These benefits are why many car makers, including Nissan, Honda and Toyota are introducing more vehicles with CVTs.

 There are drawbacks, however, including the “rubber-band effect” (you rev the engine, yet it takes a moment for vehicle speed to catch up) and lack of driver involvement (zero fun).

 Slip into something special

 Believe it or not, the transmission fluid plays a major role in ensuring the belt or chain remains in contact with the pulleys without slipping.

 CVT transmission fluids must be formulated with the correct frictional requirements to guard against slipping.
 Using the wrong fluid will reduce performance and potentially wreck your transmission.